Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX Titan Black should in theory be much faster than the GeForce GTS 150 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX Titan Black should in theory be quite a bit superior to the GeForce GTS 150 in general. (explain)

-Texel RateThe GeForce GTX Titan Black will be much (more or less 351%) better at texture filtering than the GeForce GTS 150. (explain)
+Texel RateThe GeForce GTX Titan Black is much (about 351%) more effective at AF than the GeForce GTS 150. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison